The Bankrate promise

 - A certified check for the down payment and closing costs

 You may be able to move into the home on the very same day that closing is complete—perhaps as soon as you finish signing the paperwork.
 This timeline however, may be impacted by any contingencies in the contract related to the seller staying in the home for a period of time after closing.
 This scenario is often referred to as a rent-back and is typically requested so that the seller has time to find a new home or ready it for occupancy.

 Closing on a home is often done in steps and on different days.
 All parties do not have to be present, but the following parties often are:

 - Closing agent, who might work for the lender or the title company

-- Attorney (The closing agent might be an attorney representing you or the lender.
-Both sides may have attorneys.
-It’s always a good idea to have an attorney present who represents you and only your interests.)
+- Attorneys: The closing agent might be an attorney representing you or the lender.
+It’s always a good idea to have a real estate lawyer present who represents you and only your interests.

 - Title company representative, who provides written evidence of the ownership of the property